conan-io/docs/examples/extensions/package_signing/package_signing_with_openssl.rst

 Generating the signing keys
 +++++++++++++++++++++++++++

-In order to sign and verify the packages with the plugin, first we will need a public and private key.
+To sign and verify the packages using the plugin, first, we will need a public and private key.

 To generate the keys using the ``openssl`` executable, we can run: